-The warm season lasts for 3.9 months, from May 12 to September 8, with an average daily high temperature above 59°F. The hottest day of the year is July 3, with an average high of 73°F and low of 54°F.
+The warm season lasts for 3.9 months, from May 12 to September 8, with an average daily high temperature above 59°F. The hottest month of the year in Fairbanks is July, with an average high of 72°F and low of 54°F.

-The cold season lasts for 3.6 months, from November 8 to February 26, with an average daily high temperature below 16°F. The coldest day of the year is January 18, with an average low of -13°F and high of 2°F.
+The cold season lasts for 3.6 months, from November 8 to February 26, with an average daily high temperature below 16°F. The coldest month of the year in Fairbanks is January, with an average low of -13°F and high of 3°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 In Fairbanks, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.